 Items listed as on "Reserve" will be available for checkout from the level 1 service desk.
 These items will be quarantined for 7 days upon return.

 Remember to check our electronic exam reserve for copies of old exams from your professor.
 You will need to login to access the exams.

 Please note that some professors do not use the electronic exam reserve.

-The library has two “KIC” (Knowledge Imaging Center) scanners – one is located near the compact shelving on level one and the other is located on level five.
+The library has three “KIC” (Knowledge Imaging Center) scanners – one is located near the compact shelving on level one, one is located on level four, and one is located on level five.
 With these high tech scanners, users can create keyword searchable PDFs which can be saved to a flash drive or sent as an email attachment.
 The face-up scanning capability enables users to capture multiple pages quickly – books no longer need to be flipped over to turn the page and then flipped back over for each scan or copy.
 The scanner can scan book pages without laying the book flat, thus saving the spines of fragile books and it also produces either color or black & white images.
 There is a fifteen minute limit on using the scanner when others are waiting.